Azure/meta-raspberrypi-adu/BringYourOwnBoard.md

 First you should also write the hash of the image to be booted into.
 Then u-boot should hash the partition you're attempting to write into (at least include a CRC checksum) and determine if the partition is what you expect.
 This prevents direct flash injection attacks and keeps your device from running unsafe code.

 Second you want to add a method for handling a kernel panic.
 That is if you've completed an update and somehow the partition you're booting into isn't bootable you have a way to fall back from the B side to the A side or vice versa.
 You can accomplish that using u-boot flags and some logic around what to do when.
-That is essential for preventing your nice, expensive devices from turning into bricks.
+This is essential to preventing security breaches and making sure your devices have healthy fallbacks.

 Lastly you should look into how your partitions are setup.
 We only include three partitions + the bootloader in our proof of concept.
 We use two for updates and one for the Device Update data to be persisted between the two sectors.
 You may have additional data you need persisted across updates.
 This would be a place to include some of the boot logic to check whether these sectors are secure or have been messed with since the last boot.
 Effectively just do secure boot but not secure boot.